hyperledger/aries-rfcs/concepts/0008-message-id-and-threading/README.md

 ### Threaded Messages
-Message threading will be implemented as a decorator to messages, for example:
-Message threading will be implemented as a [decorator](https://github.com/hyperledger/indy-hipe/pull/71) to messages, for example:
+Message threading will be implemented as a [decorator](../0011-decorators/README.md) to messages, for example:

 ```json
 {